 Unlike regular honey, black forest honey is the work of bees and plant-sucking insects (aphids).
-Black forest honey (a.k.a) honeydew honey is one of the most exotic and nutritious foods in the world.
-Widely known for its therapeutic properties, what’s even more special about Black Forest Honey is the way it is made.
+It is also known as honeydew honey and is considered one of the most exotic and nutritious foods in the world.
+Widely known for its therapeutic properties, what’s even more special about it is the way it is made.
 Strange but, the honey is derived from the poop of aphids parasitizing on the leaves of oak trees.
-However, black forest honey is a sure shot delicacy served in celebratory occasions across the globe.
+However, this honey is a sure shot delicacy served on celebratory occasions across the globe.
 Characterized by its dark color and sweet flavor, the aphid’s parasite onto the oak leaves, they perforate the leaves to suck its sap.

-Geohoney found certain studies which showed this honey was initially considered toxic and unhealthy to humans, which is why the usage of black forest honey was forbidden.
+Geohoney found certain studies which showed this honey was initially considered toxic and unhealthy to humans, which is why the usage of this type of honey was forbidden.
 It was only in the past century when a few tourists were willing to pay a price far higher than other forms of honey did the usage of black forest honey get commercialized.
-With proper education and training, the beekeepers can procure black forest honey process it with suitable techniques.
-This honey is best noted for being rich in:
+With proper education and training, the beekeepers can procure this honey and process it with suitable techniques.
+This honey is best noted for being rich in:-

 Geohoney recommends this honey for its therapeutic properties in dealing with rachitis, muscle weakness, anemia, bone disorder, anorexia, and more.

 1. Anti-inflammatory and diuretic effects.

 2. It lowers blood pressure and improves blood circulation.

 3. Being rich in anti-oxidants it has anti-tumor effects as well.

 4. Good for respiratory organs helps cure viruses and flu infections.

 Truly impeccable, isn’t it?
 The benefits surely favor the impeccable status.
 Credit goes to the oak trees, insects, and bees for giving us a chance to experience this miraculous substance.